Is JD.com Inc. (JD) a Keeper?

 JD’s Market Performance

-JD stocks went down by -7.30% for the week, with a monthly drop of -11.55% and a quarterly performance of -30.32%, while its annual performance rate touched -24.36%.
-The volatility ratio for the week stands at 6.86% while the volatility levels for the past 30 days are set at 5.72% for JD.com Inc..
-The simple moving average for the period of the last 20 days is -7.63% for JD stocks with a simple moving average of -27.62% for the last 200 days.
+JD stocks went up by 3.76% for the week, with a monthly jump of 5.50% and a quarterly performance of -25.57%, while its annual performance rate touched -26.48%.
+The volatility ratio for the week stands at 6.92% while the volatility levels for the past 30 days are set at 6.18% for JD.com Inc. The simple moving average for the period of the last 20 days is -3.00% for JD stocks with a simple moving average of -24.41% for the last 200 days.

 Analysts’ Opinion of JD

-Many brokerage firms have already submitted their reports for JD stocks, with JP Morgan repeating the rating for JD by listing it as a “Underweight.”
-The predicted price for JD in the upcoming period, according to JP Morgan is $35 based on the research report published on March 14th of the current year 2022.
+Many brokerage firms have already submitted their reports for JD stocks, with JP Morgan repeating the rating for JD by listing it as a “Neutral.”
+The predicted price for JD in the upcoming period, according to JP Morgan is $58 based on the research report published on May 16th of the current year 2022.

-Atlantic Equities, on the other hand, stated in their research note that they expect to see JD reach a price target of $100.
-The rating they have provided for JD stocks is “Overweight” according to the report published on January 11th, 2022.
+JP Morgan, on the other hand, stated in their research note that they expect to see JD reach a price target of $35, previously predicting the price at $100.
+The rating they have provided for JD stocks is “Underweight” according to the report published on March 14th, 2022.

-Macquarie gave a rating of “Outperform” to JD, setting the target price at $112 in the report published on December 07th of the previous year.
+Atlantic Equities gave a rating of “Overweight” to JD, setting the target price at $100 in the report published on January 11th of the current year.

-Volatility was left at 5.72%, however, over the last 30 days, the volatility rate increased by 6.86%, as shares sank -8.86% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -24.00% lower at present.
+Volatility was left at 6.18%, however, over the last 30 days, the volatility rate increased by 6.92%, as shares surge +0.25% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.67% lower at present.

-During the last 5 trading sessions, JD fell by -7.30%, which changed the moving average for the period of 200-days by -28.33% in comparison to the 20-day moving average, which settled at $55.56.
-In addition, JD.com Inc. saw -26.43% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, JD rose by +1.20%, which changed the moving average for the period of 200-days by -26.25% in comparison to the 20-day moving average, which settled at $55.08.
+In addition, JD.com Inc. saw -23.67% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for JD